 4. Kate Hudson – Fabletics

-An iconic golden globe winning actress is now also a fashion entrepreneur.
-Kate launched Fabletics in 2013 and the brand soon became an athletic wear sensation in the US.
-The brand started with the main purpose to make fitness apparel not only with high quality but also affordable.
+An iconic golden globe-winning actress is now also a fashion entrepreneur.
+Kate launched Fabletics in 2013, and the brand soon became an athletic wear sensation in the US.
+The brand started with the primary purpose of making fitness apparel not only of high quality but also affordable.
 Their USP is their power pricing and their tech-centric DNA.
 This technology helps them to generate buyer preferences – helping them understand what their consumers like and want.

 Promoting and inspiring people to live an active and healthy lifestyle, this brand is for that everyday woman or a soccer mom.